fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `snapchat_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `spotify_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `typeform`: The Typeform API refresh token.
+	- Service `workday`: OAuth Refresh Token
 	- Service `yahoo_search_ads_yahoo_japan`: Your Yahoo Search Ads Refresh Token.
+	- Service `zoho_crm`: The long-lived `Refresh token`, along with the `client_id` and `client_secret` parameters, carries the information necessary to get a new access token for API resources.
 	- Service `zoom`: Your Zoom Refresh token.
 - `role_arn` (String) Field usage depends on `service` value:
 	- Service `amazon_selling_partner`: `IAM Role ARN` of your AWS Account.